joaolscosta/taskmaster/README.md

 cd taskmaster
 ```

-2. **Create and activate a virtual environment:**
+2. **Create and activate a virtual environment (can be not necessary if it runs without it):**

 ```
-python -m venv venv # Create a virtual environment source venv/bin/activate # Activate the virtual environment (for Windows, use venv\Scripts\activate)
+sudo apt install python3.10-venv python -m venv venv # Create a virtual environment source venv/bin/activate # Activate the virtual environment
 ```

 3. **Install dependencies:**